 7. Assess Vents for Blockage

 If your home has a furnace that vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
-Make sure the space doesn’t have leaves, animal nests, or snow/ice.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your HVAC system is an expensive investment with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to consider replacement.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to perform between 8-18 years before you will need to install a new one.
 However, poor maintenance is one of the main reasons for earlier replacement HVAC systems before end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
-Sometimes we have special offers in your local area that you can take advantage of.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to cost a limb.
+Often we have special offers in your local area that you can use to justify your next Starbucks run.